huffman/twilio_erlang/README.md

 The two other parameters to be returned are lists of functions of arity/1 to be executed on two events on the call:

 * notification of a recording of part of the call
-* notification that the master call complete record has been received and the inbound_phone supervisor is about to delete the child that is handling the call.
+* notification that the master call complete record has been received and the phonecall supervisor is about to delete the child that is handling the call.

 Extended TwiML Usage
 ====================